port-labs/port-docs/docs/tutorials/search-in-port.md

 ### `relatedTo` operator

-The following rule will return all Entities that have a relationship with the Entity whose identifier is `port-api` (both children and ancestors):
+The following rule will return all Entities that have a relationship with the Entity whose identifier is `port-api` (both [upstream and downstream](#direction-property)):

 ```json showLineNumbers
 {